23 Good Work Habit Examples to Build a Successful Career

 Alter your attitude about unexpected change and look at it as an opportunity that wouldn’t otherwise be there if the seemingly negative situation had not occurred.

-For example, train yourself to find the silver lining in anything that comes up unexpectedly so you are able to see the good that can come as a result of the bad.
+For example, train yourself to find the silver lining in anything that comes up unexpectedly so you can see the good that can result from the bad.

 Start by brainstorming as many items as possible for the following prompt: “If [this bad thing] hadn’t happened, [this good thing] would not have occurred.”

-Additionally, prepare yourself for unexpected change by thinking about the worst things that could possibly happen to you, and what you would do if these things occurred.
+Additionally, prepare yourself for unexpected change by thinking about the worst things that could happen to you and what you would do if these things occurred.

-When you create these contingency plans, you will be better prepared for potential disasters in your life.
+When you create these contingency plans, you will be better prepared for potential disasters.

 If you don’t believe in yourself, it will be hard for other people to have confidence in your abilities as well.